Skip to main content

 Insurance does not usually cover a Function Health membership.
 The good news is that membership fees are often eligible for HSA or FSA reimbursement.
 Save your receipts.

 Function Health can be worth it for healthy people who want a baseline of advanced markers.
-The catch is that you still need a clinician to interpret and act on the data, especially if anything looks abnormal.
+The catch is that you still need a clinician to interpret and act on the data, particularly if anything looks abnormal.

 Function Health is a lab-only service that ships results to a dashboard.
 A hospital physical adds an in-person exam, imaging, and a clinician summary on the same day.
 Neither one replaces an ongoing primary care relationship.